top of page

 ∣PED exports∣+∣PED imports∣>1|\text{PED exports}| + |\text{PED imports}| > 1∣PED exports∣+∣PED imports∣>1

-• If the UK pound depreciates, UK goods become cheaper for foreign buyers, increasing exports, provided demand is elastic.
+• If the UK pound depreciates, UK goods become cheaper for foreign buyers, increasing exports if demand is elastic.

 Conclusion